geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

 test_data = eval_data.split(0.5)
 ```

-For training, batches of data are created with half of the batch consisting of image pair from the same character and other half consiting of image pair from different characters.
-The target label is 1 for image pair from the same character and 0 otherwise.
-The aim is to learn similarity between any given pair of images.
+For training, batches of data are created with half of the batch consisting of image pairs drawn from the same character, and the other half consisting of image pairs drawn from different characters.
+The target label is 1 for image pairs from the same character and 0 otherwise.
+The aim is to learn to quantify similarity between any given pair of images.

 ```python